asdaa0/HWIDGEN-SRC/README.md

 ## License
-This project has no real license (unlicensed) since I'm not the original developer of "HWIDGEN".
+This project has no real license ([unlicensed](https://github.com/CHEF-KOCH/HWIDGEN-SRC/blob/master/LICENSE)) since I'm not the original developer of "HWIDGEN".
 HWIDGEN-SRC only provides the information and the files to show how the script works and how Microsoft license verification is been bypassed.

 ## Project Goal
 * Opening and realasing the full source code of HWIDGEN.
 * Provide an archive/changelog.
-* Provide a full documentation on how HWIDGEN really works.
+* Provide a full documentation on how HWIDGEN works.
 * Provide compiler & decompiler instructions.
 * List & show external dependencies which are required by HWIDGEN.